Panattack/Pacepal/markdown/Results-Statistics.md

 # Results and Statistics
+**Both classes are Serializable and are messages of Master , by request of the Client .**
 ## *Results*
-This class is mainly being used by the Master, to send the results to the Client.
-Obviously its Serializable , and it contains 6 variables.
+>This class is mainly being used by the Master, to send the results to the Client.

+It contains 6 variables.

 - The results that the user wants to see :
     1. Total Distance